doobwa/pipeline/README.md

 Executes the jobs in `queue` using GNU parallel.
 (Currently only the `datalab` cluster is implemented.)

 `pipeline stage [method] [dataset]`
+`pipeline stage [method]:[method.id] [dataset]`

 This adds a series of commands to the queue to fit and evaluate a series of methods on a series of datasets.
 One may specify a particular `method` to be used via method, or a particular `dataset` to apply methods to.

-*planned* If a method is specified, one may further specify the arguments of choice by providing a `method.id` (the position of the desired arguments in the list of arguments as found in the config.json file).
+If a method is specified, one may further specify the arguments of choice by providing a `method.id` (the position of the desired arguments in the list of arguments as found in the config.json file).

 The training file is named `data/[split_name]/[split #]/train` and the test file  `data/[split_name]/[split #]/test`.
 (Both of these are constructed on the fly using a named pipe from the dataset's features as found in these split folders.)
-By default, `method` and `dataset` are set to "all".

-*status*: This cannot be completed until we know how to send a particular set of features to a method.

-`pipeline dashboard`

 ## How it works